THE LIBRARY

 .

-My latest novel, a children's/young adult sci-fi/fantasy entitled 'Celeste and the Witch Garden', is a distant relative of a fantasy website project I created twenty years ago called 'Aliens In My Garden'.
+My latest novel, a children's/young adult sci-fi/fantasy entitled 'Celeste and the Witch Garden', is a distant relative of a fantasy website project I created twenty-five years ago called 'Aliens In My Garden'.
 My son, Aaron, who was about ten years old at the time, created a range of colourful clay models (aliens, witches, wizards, trolls - and a whole host of other fantasy characters) that I photographed in my back garden, and around which I created stories.
 It was an excellent father and son project, and we still have all the models in the loft.

 And finally....

 It's been great working with my present publisher, Richard Mayers, who has helped me bring 'Celeste and the Witch Garden' to market.
 From February 2023, the novel has been available in paperback and on Kindle.
-Thank you to Toby French for an amazing cover.
+Thank you to Toby French for an amazing cover and map.
 I'm already working on a sequel to Celeste and the Witch Garden, and also an adult sci-fi thriller entitled 'The Orb Forest (Where Androids Have Souls)'.
 I aim to compose a soundtrack for the novel in the near future.
 Four of the tracks are already completed, and have been released as singles, as well as appearing on my 25 track album, 'Music From Slate Bird'.

 My Favourite Books